se2024-jpg/Slash/README.md

 - Creating ordering and payment functionality for customers to directly order from command line
 - Create an advanced user interface for full version of the program.
 - Provide parameters like in-store availability
+- Increase the number of filters.
+Filter by price range and rating range.

 :thought_balloon: Use Case